danbev/learning-quantum-computing/notes/qiskit-aer.md

             }
           }
 ```
-So lets say that the size for some reason is 2147483648 which would be
+So lets say that the `blockedQubits.size()` for some reason is 2147483648 which
--2147483648 and j=0, in this case the loop will not be entered which I don't
+would be -2147483648 and j=0, in this case the loop will not be entered which I
-think is the intention.
+don't think is the intention.

 Take this example:
 ```c